- What Happens If We Breakup While Living Together?

 “We broke up and got back together…”

 It never seems like the worst idea, getting back together after a break up with your ex – otherwise you wouldn’t do it.
 We end up getting back together because we think this time around maybe things will be different.
 We can see that they’re a better person or have changed their ways (or you have) and that will make our relationship work – because that was the stumbling block.
 Now, more often than not, you’re just going to wind up breaking up again.
-You (or she) will go back to old behaviours, or the change in behaviour isn’t enough to keep the relationship going.
+You (or they) will go back to old behaviours, or the change in behaviour isn’t enough to keep the relationship going.
 While every now and then everything has changed and things are wonderful, this often isn’t the case.

 Let’s just put it this way: on-again off-again couples are – more often than not – destined for failure, no matter how much love the two of you share.